-Boerhaave syndrome is a rare spontaneous, transmural, post emetic perforation of the esophagus, although iatrogenic esophageal perforations during diagnostic or therapeutic procedures are more common.
+Boerhaave syndrome is a rare, spontaneous, transmural, post-emetic perforation of the esophagus; iatrogenic esophageal perforations during diagnostic or therapeutic procedures are more common.
 Spontaneous rupture may also occur during childbirth3, defecation4 seizures5, prolonged coughing or laughing or weightlifting6.
-This syndrome is postulated to be due to neuromuscular in-coordination resulting in failure of cricopharyngeus to relax against the sudden increase in intraluminal esophageal pressure during emesis.
-Spontaneous rupture is mostly located in the lower part of the esophagus on the posterolateral side next to the cardia and can reach upto 6 cm in length, this site has been implicated because of entry of nerves and vessels, lack of angulation of organ and absence of supporting tissue^{7,8}.
+This syndrome is postulated to be due to neuromuscular in-coordination resulting in failure of the cricopharyngeus muscle to relax against the sudden increase in intraluminal esophageal pressure during emesis.
+Spontaneous rupture is mostly located in the lower part of the esophagus on the posterolateral side next to the cardia and can reach up to 6cm in length; this site has been implicated because of entry of nerves and vessels, lack of angulation of the organ and absence of supporting tissue^{7,8}.

 The classical presentation of Boerhaave's syndrome constitutes Mackler's triad which includes vomiting, chest pain and subcutaneous emphysema9.
-There can however be variable presentation and these classical symptoms are sometimes not seen which can pose a diagnostic challenge^{6,10}.
+There can, however, be variable presentations and these classical symptoms are sometimes not seen, which can pose a diagnostic challenge^{6,10}.

-The management of esophageal perforation depends upon the delay in presentation and diagnosis, extent of perforation and overall medical condition of the patient.
-Non operative management of esophageal perforation is advisable in minority of cases and is exceedingly rare in Boerhaave syndrome.
-Criteria for nonoperative treatment includes the following: disruption contained in the mediastinum or between the mediastinum and visceral lung pleura; drainage of the cavity back into the esophagus; minimal symptoms; and minimal signs of clinical sepsis11.
+The management of esophageal perforation depends upon delay in presentation and diagnosis, extent of perforation and overall medical condition of the patient.
+Non-operative management of esophageal perforation is advisable in a minority of cases and is exceedingly rare in Boerhaave syndrome.
+Criteria for non-operative treatment include the following: disruption contained in the mediastinum or between the mediastinum and visceral lung pleura; drainage of the cavity back into the esophagus; minimal symptoms; and minimal signs of clinical sepsis11.
 These patients can be managed sometimes just by oral hygiene, cessation of oral intake, antibiotics and nutritional support given parenterally or enterally distal to the site of injury^{12,13,14}.
 Endoluminal esophageal stent placement with pleural drainage is also an effective treatment of spontaneous esophageal perforations^{15,16,17}.
-These stents result in rapid leak occlusion, provide the opportunity for early oral nutrition, may significantly reduce hospital length of stay, are removable, and avoid the potential morbidities of operative repair18.
+These stents result in rapid leak occlusion, provide the opportunity for early oral nutrition, may significantly reduce the length of hospital stay, are removable, and avoid the potential morbidities of operative repair18.

-However the conservative mode of treatment is more applicable to esophageal perforations due to iatrogenic injuries 19-23.
+However, the conservative mode of treatment is more applicable to esophageal perforations due to iatrogenic injuries19-23.
 Patients with Boerhaave syndrome often require surgical intervention.
 The aim of all surgical options to esophageal perforation is drainage of the infected mediastinum and elimination of the ongoing soilage 24.
-Transthoracic primary repair is the gold standard if the patient is diagnosed within 24 hours of the spontaneous perforation 25; it was however not recommended if this time limit exceeded 26-29.
+Transthoracic primary repair is the gold standard if the patient is diagnosed within 24 hours of the spontaneous perforation25; it was, however, not recommended if this time limit was exceeded26-29.
 With delayed diagnosis or presentation, thorough evaluation of the rupture size, the amount of contamination, and the extent of necrosis and edema are essential in determining a therapeutic course30.
-Recent evidence shows that primary surgical repair with or without reinforcement is successful in treating esophageal perforation even after 24 hours 28,29,31-38.
-In cases where primary repair is deemed not to be possible successful management with esophageal T tube has been advocated^{7,39-41}.
+Recent evidence shows that primary surgical repair with or without reinforcement is successful in treating esophageal perforation even after 24 hours^{28,29,31-38}.
+In cases where primary repair is deemed not to be possible, successful management with esophageal T-tube has been advocated^{7,39-41}.
 The patients who present or are diagnosed very late may have systemic sepsis with mediastinal contamination from esophageal secretions and gastroesophageal reflux.
 Here, the esophageal tissue may be devitalised to the extent that repair is not possible.
-Several exclusion and diversion techniques have been reported for the treatment of esophageal perforation following late diagnosis and development of extensive contamination^{28,39,42-48}
+Several exclusion and diversion techniques have been reported for the treatment of esophageal perforation following late diagnosis and development of extensive contamination^{28,39,42-48}.